lujiefsi/NPEDetector/README.md

 # NPEDetector
 NPEDetector is designed to find the potential null pointer exception in the systems writen by java(especially for large distributed system).

-# NPEDetector -V1
+# VS  NPEDetector -V1

 The V1 version is in [master branch](https://github.com/lujiefsi/NPEDetector/tree/master) , but it is too slow to analyses the large  system who has millions line code.
+Current version perform the analysis on class hierarchy(not the WALA built-in CHACallGraph), which can be very fast to analysis the large system(about 5 minutes for hadoop who has about 2,470,000 lines code).

 ## Found and fixed bugs(total 26)
    [CLOUDSTACK-10356](https://issues.apache.org/jira/browse/CLOUDSTACK-10356)(11)